 The Best Tax Software of 2022

 We’ve selected 15 software programs that represent the most commonly used in the field, and rank them according to the criteria listed near the end of this guide.
 We heavily favor those at the top – that is, the top five.
 The tax software field has gotten crowded in recent years, and while each may fill a specific niche, only a small handful will appeal to a large number of taxpayers.

 |Platform||Best For||Price to File Federal & State||Get Started|

 |Best All-Around||$0||Start Filing|

 |If you need a human backup||$0||Start Filing|

 |Those looking for an overall finance checkup||$0||Start Filing|

 |Spanish speakers||$39.95||Start Filing|

-Here is our entire list for best 15 tax software companies of 2021.
+Here is our entire list of the best 15 tax software companies of 2022.
 Click through for detailed reviews of each company.